danielmhair/Angular2Goodies/README.md

 ### <a name="create-own-theme"><a/> Creating your own theme
 It is so much easier when you have a theme built out to use throughout your app.
 It can save you a lot of valuable time.
-In order to do this, you can do of one of two things:
+In order to do this, you can either use Material's theme or built your own.
+These links will help you get started:

 1. [Theming with SASS (`scss`) Tutorial](instructions/angular2Themes.md#sass-tutorial).
 Go through the tutorial about the import aspects of theming using SASS (SASS is explained).